Caudal cell mass

 In humans and other mammals, the caudal cell mass (also tail bud or caudal eminence in humans) is the aggregate of undifferentiated cells at the caudal end on the spine.
 The caudal end of the spinal cord first begins to form after primary neurulation has taken place, indicating that it develops after the cranial portion of the spinal cord has developed.
-Following neurulation, the caudal tail begins to form a neurocele as it develops a hollow core.
+Following neurulation, the caudal tail begins to form a neurocoele as it develops a hollow core.
 After this, secondary neurulation occurs in which the medullary cord begins to form and is filled with many cavities that ultimately form the lumen.
 The cavities formed from the initial and secondary neurulation combine to form one uninterrupted cavity.
-There is still speculation on the formation of the caudal cell mass in humans with arguments being made for it arising from many cavities or the continuing growth of the neurocele from the initial neurulation.
+There is still speculation on the formation of the caudal cell mass in humans with arguments being made for it arising from many cavities or the continuing growth of the neurocoele from the initial neurulation.
 The caudal cell mass will ultimately differentiate and form into many sacral structures such various nerve endings and the conus medullaris.